Seravo/docs/_posts/2018-11-11-environment-variables.md

 ```

 The version of Dotenv on your site (and syntax in your `wp-config.php`) is what was at the time when the site was created.
 If you later run `composer update` and thus update Dotenv to version &gt; 2.4.0, you need to update the lines in your `wp-config.php` manually, otherwise your WordPress will just display a blank page and your `/data/log/php-error.log` will have fatal error messages about Dotenv.

+For more information, see the [Dotenv UPGRADING documentation](https://github.com/vlucas/phpdotenv/blob/master/UPGRADING.md) that lists major changes across all versions.